Updated March 2022

 And it works great for converting old albums to digital format using a PC and the free software included.

 This turntable offers two speeds for playback, either 33 or 45 RPM.
 And the speed switch is adjusted manually.
-Most vinyl records are cut at 33 or 45 RPM, so should have no problems spinning just about any vinyl.
+Most vinyl records are cut at 33 or 45 RPM, so we should have no problems spinning just about any vinyl.

 The Sony PS-LX300USB can’t play at 78 RPM.